What is Art Therapy?

 Like in any counselling and psychological work, there may be periods in the therapy when you feel worse before feeling better.
 Painful emotions or memories may be activated.
 Often this period of hard work will lessen and you may begin to notice favorable changes.
 If it does not, it is important to discuss this with your therapist.

 Is the Art Therapist going to “interpret” my art?

 Your Art Therapist is trained to look at your images with care, curiosity, and respect.
 The Art Therapist will assist you to express and share what is most important to you.
 At no point will your Art be used as a diagnosis tool.
 During your therapy, your images are stored in a safe and confidential manner.

 What training do Art Therapists have?

-Art Therapists require post-baccalaureate or graduate training in Art Therapy.
+Art Therapists require graduate training in Art Therapy.
 This involves study both in psychology and the arts, and involves extensive academic work, practicum experience, and ongoing supervision with a Registered Art Therapist after graduation.
 Art Therapists are expected to continue their professional development throughout their practice to remain current in their field.
 Many Art Therapists have additional training in other therapeutic modalities, and may have other professional designations such as Clinical Counselor, Social Worker, Pastoral Counselor, or Psychologist.

 What can I expect when I come to my first Art Therapy session?